 Two Classes of Travel Insurance

-Travel insurance coverage is divided into two classes: temporary loss of luggage and permanent loss.
+Travel insurance lost luggage coverage is divided into two classes: temporary loss of luggage and permanent loss.

-Permanent loss will reimbursement the traveler for the baggage and lost items up to policy limits.
+Permanent loss will reimburse the traveler for the baggage and lost items up to policy limits.

-Also realize that travel insurance is issued and described as secondary.
-What that means is that travel insurance benefits are paid out only after primary sources, like airlines, pay reimbursements.
+Also realize that travel insurance is mostly issued and described as secondary.
+What that means is that travel insurance benefits are paid out only after primary sources, like airlines, pay you first.

 If a reimbursement claim is denied under your travel insurance, consider filing a claim under the policy’s arbitration clause.
 You can also seek reimbursement through your state’s insurance commissioner.